BREAKING NEWS

 By Delwyn Blodsnogger

-“Miracle on State Street” parallels the core character and plot elements of its Hollywood predecessor, but there the similarities end.
+“Miracle on State Street” parallels the core characters and plot elements of its Hollywood predecessor, but there the similarities end.
 Unless, of course, true patrons of the arts decide to investigate the reason for the play’s reemergence, just as police are looking back into the death of Natalie Wood, the young star of the original film.

 The action in State Street is often narrated in the style of a Greek chorus by a group of postal workers who carry muted bugle horns, the significance of which seems known to the actors but eludes this reviewer.